laclasse-com/allow-multiple-accounts/readme.txt

 1. A screenshot of the plugin's admin settings page.
 2. A screenshot of a registration attempt failing due to exceeding the limit on the number of allowed multiple accounts.
+3. A screenshot of the error message shown on a user's profile whose email address change failed due to exceeding the limit on the number of allowed multiple accounts.

 == Template Tags ==